 What Is Loan Amortization?

 Loan amortization is the process of paying off the balance of a loan following a fixed repayment schedule over a fixed period of time.
-The monthly payments are equal but consist of two main components which change over time.
+The monthly payments are equal but consist of two main components that change over time.

 The first main component is the interest you owe your lender for borrowing their money.
 The second component is the money that goes to pay off the balance of the loan.